Peeyush-04/Networking/README.md

 ## ✅ Testing & Validtion

-To ensure network reliability and functionality, the following tests were conucted:
+To ensure network reliability and functionality, the following tests were conucted:

-- **Inter-Building Connectivty:** Utilized the `ping` command to test communication between PCs across different buidings.
+- **Inter-Building Connectivty:** Utilized the `ping` command to test communication between PCs across different buidings.

   ```
   ping <target IP>
   ```

-- **Service Accessibilty:** Verified access to FTP, Mail, and DNS services from various nodes within the ntwork.
+- **Service Accessibilty:** Verified access to FTP, Mail, and DNS services from various nodes within the ntwork.

-- **DHCP Functionalty:** Confirmed automatic IP address assignment to client devices within the Libray LAN.
+- **DHCP Functionalty:** Confirmed automatic IP address assignment to client devices within the Libray LAN.

 ---